Mennatallah98/MapMyWorld/README.md

 ## Overview

 This project is the fourth project in Udacity Robotics Software Engineer nano degree where the world was mapped using [rtabmap] which produces both 2D-maps and 3D-maps also can be used for navigation.
-In addition, [joy] package was used to move the rbot during the mapping of the world
+In addition, [joy] package was used to move the rbot during the mapping process and it can also be replaced by [teleop_twist_keyboard].

-**Keywords:** ROS, amcl, navigation_stack, mapping, localization.
+**Keywords:** ROS, rtabmap, 3D-map, mapping, navigation, SLAM.

 **Author: Mennatallah Aly<br />**

-The WhereAmI package has been tested under [ROS] Melodic on Ubuntu 18.04. and Gazebo 9.0.0
+The MapMyWorld package has been tested under [ROS] Melodic on Ubuntu 18.04. and Gazebo 9.0.0

 ## Installation